Phase Retrieval Using Conditional Generative Adversarial Networks: Methods

 After the optimization of the latent variable $z$, the estimate of the signal is given by

 During training, the network learns small values for the filter of the latent variable, i.e., it learns to ignore the noise.
 This requires us to employ large learning rates for the latent optimization during test time.
 Mathieu et al. \cite{beyond_mse} and Isola et al. \cite{image_translation} made a similar observation and removed the latent variable.
 Isola et al. \cite{image_translation} introduced additional stochasticity into the model by applying dropout during training time and testing time.
 However, none of these approaches yielded better results in our experiments.

-In the following we refer to our approach as PRCGAN (Phase Retrieval using Conditional Generative Adversarial Network).
-Furthermore, we denote the PRCGAN with latent space optimization by PRCGAN*.
+We also experimented with dropping the latent variable and training an end-to-end network with adversarial loss, but the results were worse.
+In the following we refer to our approach without latent optimization as PRCGAN.
+Furthermore, we refer to the PRCGAN with latent space optimization as PRCGAN*.
+We show that our PRCGAN* consistently produces better results than PRCGAN.